Choosing a Travel Trailer Tow Vehicle

 Where the hitch’s holes placing precludes minimal overhang, have a machine shop drill a new hole.
 An excess centimetre or two is acceptable, but anything over is not.

-Caravan tow vehicle.
-Trailer hitches
+Travel trailer tow vehicle.
+Trailer Hitches

 A truly dangerously-extended tow hitch.
 Pic: Wooden boats.

-Caravan tow vehicle.
+Travel trailer tow vehicle.
 See saw effect.

 The effects of Moments Along a Pivoted Beam.
 Pic: source unknown.

-This is rarely an issue with single-axle caravans, but it can be with those longer and twin-axled.
+This is rarely an issue with single-axle travel trailers, but it can be with those longer and twin-axled.
 These impose strong side forces on the rear tyres of the tow vehicle.
 That vehicle needs to be heavier enough and long enough to withstand those forces.
 Those tyres need pressure increased by 50-70 kPa (7-10 psi).

 Gross Combined Mass (GCM)